echocat/java-kata-1/README.md

 5. Keep the following priorities in mind while you implementing - in the mentioned order:
    1. Code quality
-   2. Usage of object oriented methods
+   2. Usage of object-oriented methods
    3. Functionality

 6. Given resources: